 I’d heard of Victoria’s reputation as the most British of Canadian cities; a garden city with turn of the century architecture, horse-and-carriage rides and English afternoon tea.
 But in British Columbia’s capital I discovered a youthful spirit, with trendy bars and cafés, a world class food scene, a lively harbour where something was always on the move and plenty of adventure and wildlife experiences on the doorstep.
-If seems that Victoria has something to interest every type of traveller, so if you are spending a few days in Victoria, here’s my guide on what to see and do for your perfect weekend in the city.
+There are places to visit in Victoria and something to interest every type of traveller, so if you are spending a weekend in Victoria BC, here’s my guide on what to see and do for a perfect 2 days in Victoria.

 I went out on one of the Orca Spirit covered boats, which had an observation deck, inside cabin with WC, free hot drinks and snacks on sale.
 The alternative option is to take one of the zodiacs which are open to the elements and can be more bumpy but have the benefit of being able to get closer to the whales.
 I was pleased to be in the covered boat as there were times during the 3 hour trip when I needed to get out of the cold, while being able to move back on deck as soon as any wildlife was sighted.